 - Tiger Woods won the 2008 US Open through four 18 holes rounds, an 18 hole playoff, and 1 sudden death playoff hole after still being tied with Rocco Mediate after 90 holes.
 He did all of this with a torn ACL and double spiral fracture in his shin, which caused him to exhibit some serious trouble walking at times.
 Both injuries were in his left leg, which is the leg that for a righty like him absorbs a lot of torque during the downswing and follow through.

 - Michael Jordan played Game 5 of the 1997 NBA Finals with what was either the flu or food poisoning.
-Whatever the exact ailment, he could barely move the morning of the game, dragged himself out of bed at 5:30 PM that evening, an hour and a half before tip off, played 44 minutes, scored 38 points in a very close game, before needing his teammate, Scottie Pippen, to basically carry him off of the court after the final buzzer.
+Whatever the exact ailment, he could barely move the morning of the game, dragged himself out of bed at 5:30 PM that evening, an hour and a half before tip-off, played 44 minutes, scored 38 points in a very close game, before needing his teammate, Scottie Pippen, to basically carry him off of the court after the final buzzer.

 - Real life music example: Yoshiki in the March 28, 2008 X Japan reunion concert.
-He tries to play the full set of the show that he played 11 years before, despite years away from drumming and serious injuries to his neck and back from his career as a drummer.
+He tries to play the full set of the show that he played 11 years before, despite years away from drumming in concerts and serious injuries to his neck and back from his career as a drummer.
 He collapsed on his drums halfway through the last song Art of Life.
 He would have major neck surgery the next year in a successful bid to save his ability to play drums (and a somewhat less successful one to spare his health), and recovered to do another two tours — which were also examples of this trope, though he had no on-stage collapses, due to ongoing health issues.
 Nevertheless, he's planning yet another tour...

 - In the 2012 Australian Open tennis final, Novak Djokovic and Rafael Nadal played such a grueling and merciless match that completely obliterated the former record for longest Grand Slam final with a length of six hours that Djokovic's dramatic collapse to the floor after a 31-ball rally in the fifth set looked like more than just his usual theatrics.
-To top it off, the match left both Djokovic and Nadal so physically drained afterwards that they visibly struggled to stay upright during the lengthy closing speech with Nadal having to lean on the net for support and Djokovic all but on his knees before chairs were brought out for them.
+To top it off, the match left both Djokovic and Nadal so physically drained afterward that they visibly struggled to stay upright during the lengthy closing speech with Nadal having to lean on the net for support and Djokovic all but on his knees before chairs were brought out for them.